USEPA/power-sector-dev-portal/content/ggplot/using-the-theme/using-the-theme.md

     image: "/assets/images/ggplot/using-the-theme/unnamed-chunk-6-1.svg"
     alt: "An image of a bar chart showing generation resource mix by fuel type built in ggplot with the custom theme_capd() theme applied.
 The orientation of the axis and gridlines has now been changed to vertical to match the fact that this is a bar chart.
 The default color scheme is still applied."
   - content: |
+      Lastly, we can add the `scale_fill_capd_discrete` function to apply a custom color palette for fuel types.
+    code: |
+      gg_ex_bar +
+         theme_capd(grid_lines = c('major','minor'),
+                    axis_lines = 'vert',
+                    ticks = TRUE,
+                    legend_position = 'none')
+    image: "/assets/images/ggplot/using-the-theme/unnamed-chunk-8-1.svg"
+    alt: "An image of a bar chart showing generation resource mix by fuel type built in ggplot with the custom theme_capd() theme applied.
+The custom fuel type color palette from the CAPD data visualization style guide has now been applied so that the colors of the bars match the fuel type they’re representing."
+  - content: |
       Other theme specifications can be controlled with the ticks `grid_lines` and `legend_position` arguments, as shown here.
     code: |
       gg_ex_bar +